ramaroberto/backupscripts/README.md

        [-s | --host] the database server hostname
        [-o | --options] the json file to load the options from instead of using command line [-r | --restore] enables restore mode
+       [-c | --create] backups or restores the database in creation mode

 License and Bug Fixes
 ===========